gunnika-aggarwal/rock-paper-scissors/README.md

-A very simple rock-paper-scissors game unfinished as of now
+This is a very simple rock and scissors game where we have managed to play against a character from a film 'Mean Girls'